The M/S Estonia Accident investigation

 Bow part of the Estonia sinks below sea level and vessel comes to rest on the sea floor with a 110° list.

 Clock on bridge stops.
 All people that evacuated are now in the water.
-Vessel disappears from M/S Mariella radar.
+Vessel disappears from M/S Mariella radar and position is noted.
 One person in the water sees the submarine.

 01.47